Marchmont House: The house, its interior, and development

 The interior is one of the finest in Scotland.
 Much of the original George II period plasterwork, executed by Thomas Clayton, remains.
 Clayton was the best plasterer in Scotland of his time and worked for William Adam and others.
-He worked at other houses, including the Drum in Edinburgh, the Duke's Apartments at Holyroodhouse, at Hamilton Palace, the Duke's house in Lanarkshire, Blair Atholl, Perthshire and Arniston House.
+He worked at other houses, including The Drum in Edinburgh, the Duke's Apartments at Holyroodhouse, at Hamilton Palace, the Duke's house in Lanarkshire, Blair Atholl, Perthshire and Arniston House.

 Clayton's best work can still be seen at Marchmont.
 The Saloon was decorated between 1753-7 with military trophies on the ceiling and walls and family heraldry above door lintels detailing monograms of the 3rd Earl and his second wife.
 The Drawing Room celebrates the rich effect that the sun and the phases of the moon have on nature.
 The central panel is surrounded by baskets of fruit, flowers, and arable crops.
 This theme is echoed in the contemporary carved marble chimney piece decorated with the sun's rays seeming to emanate from the heat of the fire.

-Some alterations to the rear elevation of the house were made in 1834-42 by the architect William Burn.
-But major changes were made in the early 20th century.
-The last of the Hume family to live in the house was Sir John Hume Campbell who sold it to Robert Finnie McEwen, father of Captain Sir John Helias Finnie McEwen, who inherited a considerable fortune from his uncles who had built the harbor at Rio de Janeiro.
+Some alterations to the rear elevation of the house were made in 1834-42 by the architect William Burn, but major changes were made in the early 20th century.
+The last of the Hume family to live in the house was Sir John Hume Campbell who sold it to Robert Finnie McEwen, father of Captain Sir John Helias Finnie McEwen, who inherited a considerable fortune from his uncles who had built the harbour at Rio de Janeiro.
 From 1914-17 he commissioned Sir Robert Lorimer to make various alterations: a top floor was added and given dormer windows in a steeper pitched roof; the flanking pavilions were connected to the house internally; by lowering the ground at the front of the house the entrance was relocated on the ground floor with the addition of a porch, and the former entrance, now the central window of the first-floor saloon, made redundant.